rsilva42/setname/README.md

 Color (-c): This flag allows you to choose text color (currently only supported in three digit format) from the colors in this chart:
 <img  src="./shell_colors.png" />

-Length (-l): This flag will manually set the prompt name to a set
+Length (-l): This flag will manually set the prompt name to a set length.
+This should mainly be used to avoid visual glitches when using special characters (such as emojis and non-english characters) in the prompt.

-BRB OUT FOR LUNCH!
+## Extra:

+If you come across any bugs or glitches feel free to slack me them (also open to suggestions!):D

+Disclaimer: I am not responsible if you mess something up with this program, I created this program with the intention to facilitate the editing of the terminal prompt.

 enjoy! :)